 4. Take your Chromebook to a repair service

-So, take your device for a repair and, if it’s too expensive, consider getting a used or refurbished Chromebook that’s still under the software support (8 years since the manufacturing date is usually the norm these days).
+So, take your device for a repair, and, if it’s too expensive, consider getting a used or refurbished Chromebook that’s still under software support (8 years since the manufacturing date is usually the norm these days).
 Thank you for reading and don’t forget to share your thoughts, questions, or suggestions with us in the comments section below.